20 zip codes·Updated June 2026

 53215$995/mo

-Get rental comps for any property in Milwaukee
+Comps for any address in Milwaukee

 Median Asking Rent by Bedroom